astro189/Doodle-Recognition-Model/README.md

 # Quick-Draw-Replica
 <H1>Replication of google's Quick Draw</H1>

-The main aim of the project was to test the updgraded version of my ANN model
+The main aim of the project was to test the updated version of my ANN model

-The Upgrade include
+The Upgrade includes

-<li>Using Cross entropy instead of MSE</li>
 <li>Normalized Gaussian Weight Distribution</li>

 <br>